FZambia/centrifuge/docs/content/description.rst

 Channels
 ~~~~~~~~

 The central part of Centrifuge is channels.
-Channels is a route for messages.
+Channel is a route for messages.
 Clients subscribe on
 channels, messages are being published into channels, channels everywhere.

-Channel is just a string - `news`, `comments`, `red fox` are valid channel names.
+Channel is just a string - ``news``, ``comments`` are valid channel names.

 BUT!
 You should remember several things.